igolwb/SilentSDDM/README.md

 > [!WARNING]
 > This theme requires **SDDM v0.21.0 or newer**.
 Make sure your distro provides the correct version before installing.

-> [!IMPORTANT]
-> Want SilentSDDM to also be available as a lockscreen service?
-Take a look into [this discussion](https://github.com/uiriansan/SilentSDDM/discussions/78).

 https://github.com/user-attachments/assets/dd63c526-34d6-45ec-8a7d-5c29bf08c702

 # Presets